Screenly/Playground/asset-metadata/README.md

 # Web Asset Metadata

-Metadata is a special property on a web asset that will enable extra headers to be sent from the device to the target page of the web asset.
+Metadata is a special property on a web asset that will enable sending extra headers from the device to the target page of the web asset.

 These extra headers mainly include screen-related information.